 Brian Devitt is an internationally trained orthopaedic surgeon with subspecialty expertise in knee and hip surgery.
-He has a particular interest in sporting injuries including ACL reconstruction, multi-ligamentous knee reconstruction, and hip arthroscopy.
+He has a particular interest in sporting injuries including ACL reconstruction, multi-ligamentous knee reconstruction and hamstring ruptures.
 In addition, he cares for patients with degenerative conditions, such as knee and hip arthritis, and performs both knee and hip replacements.

 Brian has a keen interest in research and is currently Director of Research of the OrthoSport Victoria Research Unit.
-His specific research interests are ACL reconstruction, lateral extra-articular reconstruction, PCL and PLC reconstruction, and hip instability.
+His specific research interests are ACL reconstruction, lateral extra-articular reconstruction, posterior cruciate ligament (PCL) and posterolateral corner reconstruction, and hip instability.
 He has recently completed a PhD on ‘Anterolateral rotatory laxity of the knee: Aetiology, diagnosis and treatment’.

 He has published extensively in all of these areas and speaks frequently at international meetings.
-He was recently awarded the ESSKA/APKASS travelling fellowship, where he visited and lectured at orthopaedic centres in Asia.
+He is a previous recipient of the ESSKA/APKASS travelling fellowship, where he visited and lectured at orthopaedic centres in Asia.

 Brian is a member of the following national and international organisations: International Society of Arthroscopy, Knee Surgery and Orthopaedic sports Medicine (ISAKOS), International Cartilage Repair Society (ICRS), Magellan Society, American Academy of Orthopaedic Surgery (AAOS), Royal College of Surgeons in Ireland, and European Society of Sports Traumatology, Knee Surgery and Arthroscopy (ESSKA) and the Anterior Cruciate Ligament (ACL) Study Group

 - ACL Reconstruction